bannywalia/workoutTracker/README.md

 This project is licensed under the no License license.
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 # Contributing
-​Contributors: @bannywalia
+​Contributors: @ryanparketh
 # Tests
 The following is needed to run the test: no commands needed, website is deployed https://writemynotes.herokuapp.com/.
 # Questions
-If you have any questions about the repo, open an issue or contact @bannywalia directly at : banny.walia07@gmail.com.
+If you have any questions about the repo, open an issue or contact @ryanparketh directly at : ryanpark@rocketmail.com.

 <!-- test -->